Date: Thursdays, April 13, 20, 27, and May 4, 2023

 Facilitator: Michael Saini is a Professor, holds the endowed Chair in Law and Social Work at the Factor-Inwentash Faculty of Social Work, University of Toronto and is the Co-Director of the Combined J.D. and M.S.W.
 Program with the Faculty of Law at the University of Toronto.
 He conducts parenting plan evaluations, voice of the child reports, parent coaching and he provides parent education workshops on issues related to separation and divorce.

 Registration required.
-Current University of Toronto students, staff, faculty, postdoctoral fellows, and their partners are welcome.
+University of Toronto students, staff, postdoctoral fellows and faculty are welcome.
+Partners and family members (including chosen family members) who are co-caregivers with U of T students, staff, postdoctoral fellows and faculty are also welcome to attend.
 If you have any access needs to ensure your full participation in this event, please contact the Family Care Office and we will try our best to work with you and make appropriate arrangements.